uservidya/python-web-stack/README.md

 ### WSGI Server

-virtualenv + Gunicorn (inside env).
+virtualenv + uWSGI (inside env).
 Don't use supervisor for now because I want to have as much flexibility to a Windows port as possible.

 #### No virtualenvwrapper?